 1. RevPAR

-RevPAR gives a comprehensive view of how your business is doing, as it combines other key metrics too.
-Your RevPAR will change depending on whether you’re focusing most on selling each night at the highest rates possible or maximising occupancy (read more below).
+RevPAR gives a comprehensive view of how your business is doing, and will change depending on whether you’re focusing most on selling each night at the highest rates possible or maximizing occupancy (read more below).

 2. ADR